Hollow Earth: 19th century

 In 1818, John Cleves Symmes, Jr. suggested that the Earth consisted of a hollow shell about 1300 km thick, with openings about 2300 km across at both poles with 4 inner shells each open at the poles.
 Symmes became the most famous of the early Hollow Earth proponents, and Hamilton, Ohio even has a monument to him and his ideas.
 He proposed making an expedition to the North Pole hole, thanks to efforts of one of his followers, James McBride.

-Jeremiah Reynolds also delivered lectures on the "Hollow Earth" and argued for an expedition.
+J. N. Reynolds also delivered lectures on the "Hollow Earth" and argued for an expedition.
 Reynolds went on an expedition to Antarctica himself but missed joining the Great U.S. Exploring Expedition of 1838–1842, even though that venture was a result of his agitation.

 Though Symmes himself never wrote a book on the subject, several authors published works discussing his ideas.
 McBride wrote Symmes' Theory of Concentric Spheres in 1826.
 It appears that Reynolds has an article that appeared as a separate booklet in 1827: Remarks of Symmes' Theory Which Appeared in the American Quarterly Review.
-In 1868, a professor W.F.
+In 1868, professor W.F.
 Lyons published The Hollow Globe which put forth a Symmes-like Hollow Earth hypothesis, but failed to mention Symmes himself.
 Symmes's son Americus then published The Symmes' Theory of Concentric Spheres in 1878 to set the record straight.

 Sir John Leslie proposed a hollow Earth in his 1829 Elements of Natural Philosophy (pp. 449–53).

-In 1864, in Journey to the Center of the Earth Jules Verne describes an expedition into the Earth's interior via the fictional Icelandic volcano Scartaris.
-The protagonists do not actually reach the centre, but nevertheless discover a subterranean ocean inhabited by creatures believed extinct.
-They escape through another volcano on the Italian island of Stromboli.

-William Fairfield Warren, in his book Paradise Found–The Cradle of the Human Race at the North Pole, (1885) presented his belief that humanity originated on a continent in the Arctic called Hyperborea.
+William Fairfield Warren, in his book Paradise Found – The Cradle of the Human Race at the North Pole (1885), presented his belief that humanity originated on a continent in the Arctic called Hyperborea.
 This influenced some early Hollow Earth proponents.
-According to Marshall Gardner, both the Eskimo and Mongolian peoples had come from the interior of the Earth through an entrance at the North pole.
+According to Marshall Gardner, both the Eskimo and Mongolian peoples had come from the interior of the Earth through an entrance at the North Pole.

 20th century

-NEQUA or The Problem of the Ages, first serialized in a newspaper printed in Topeka, Kansas in 1900 and considered an early feminist utopian novel, mentions John Cleves Symmes' theory to explain its setting in a hollow Earth.
+NEQUA or The Problem of the Ages, first published in serialization in a Topeka, Kansas newspaper in 1900, is considered an early feminist utopian novel.
+It mentions John Cleves Symmes' theory to explain its setting in a hollow Earth.

 An early 20th-century proponent of hollow Earth, William Reed, wrote Phantom of the Poles in 1906.
-He supported the idea of a hollow Earth, but without interior shells or inner sun.
+He supported the idea of a hollow Earth, but without interior shells or the inner sun.

 The spiritualist writer Walburga, Lady Paget in her book Colloquies with an unseen friend (1907) was an early writer to mention the hollow Earth hypothesis.
 She claimed that cities exist beneath a desert, which is where the people of Atlantis moved.
 She said an entrance to the subterranean kingdom will be discovered in the 21st century.